hindahhmed/IntroToIM/Final Project.md

 ## Summary concept of the Game:

-For the game, the player has to press the button for the game to begin.
-When the button is pressed, the LED lights will start blinking.
-The player would then have to touch the force sensors on time where the LED is turned on, and when the player has done so, he or she will have a point.
+For the game, the player has to flip the switch for the game to begin.
+When the switch is flipped, the LED lights will turn on.
+The player would then have to touch the force sensors on time where the LED is turned off, and when the player has done so, they will have a point.
+However, if the player presses a sensor for an LED that is on, a point will be deducted.

-## A challenging concept we couldn't cover:

 ## Some important contributers we used in our Arduino board and both codes:

+- LEDs
+- Button/Switch
+- Force Sensors
+- Resistors
-- LEDs, Button, Force Sensors, Resistors, Wires.
+- Wires.
+- If Statements
-- If Statements, Loops
+- Loops

 ## Coding proccess: